OguzhanBakir/DirectoryApp/README.md

 Check the `StaticDefinition.cs` files for port configurations.

 The project consists of 2 microservices, UI, RabbitMQ services, Unit Test and a background worker exporting reports to excel.

+CrudOperations microservice performs crud operations by creating the person database.